yuhongqian/pgt/README.md

 ## Data
 Please download `data.zip` from our virtual appendix [here](http://boston.lti.cs.cmu.edu/appendices/ECIR20-HongChien-Yu/downloads).
-Unzip the file, and place the `data` folder as it is in this repo.
+Unzip the file, and place the unzipped `data` folder directly in this repo (so it becomes `pgt/data`).

 ### Folder Structure
 The `data.zip` folder is structured as follows, where ${i} is the file index.
 The training set is too large to fit into the RAM, so we break it into 26 blocks and read 1 block at a time to save the working memory.